 Urgent need for new technology

 Load aggregation has grown fast in New Zealand.
 Rapid growth means many more loads to aggregate, and many more customers to communicate with.
-Legacy spreadsheet-based models used by EnerNOC analysts to calculate offers were reaching their limits by early 2015 - in terms of usability and functionality – and had become unwieldy and fragile.
+Legacy systems used by EnerNOC analysts to calculate offers were reaching their limits by early 2015 in terms of usability and functionality.
 It was also getting harder to extract the data needed to meet compliance and reporting obligations.
 EnerNOC needed a technology solution that could scale and be far more flexible in the future.
 Says EnerNOC’s New Zealand Manager Stephen Drew:

 “We had reached the limits of our existing technology.
 No-one else was doing this and an off-the-shelf product didn’t exist.
 We knew we had to innovate to continuously improve our processes and secure our future business.”